 But I found that this wasn’t enough.
 After I completed their project and we parted ways, they would do other marketing – logo, ads, etc. and it didn’t work cohesively with the project I completed for them.
 The messaging would be wrong.
 The imagery would be off.
 The colours used were an afterthought.
 The brand was a mess.

 That is when I told myself, I cannot leave a client in a situation like this anymore.
 It wasn’t their fault.
 They gave me the info I needed and I ran with it.
 I had all the data and the rest was locked in the owner’s head.
 Nothing was available to their employees, other designers, marketing companies and ad agencies they hired after me.
-So these contractors were left doing the same fact finding mission, I just did, with the owner.
-But by this time the owner might have forgotten all we talked about.
+So these contractors were left doing the same fact-finding mission I just did with the owner.
+But by this time, the owner might have forgotten all we talked about.
 So they give answers that are completely different.
 It’s not a good situation.

 I had to look at myself

 After my self-evaluation, I decided I would not leave a client in a bad place ever again.
 I needed to create a solid foundation for them so there was no more guesswork.
 Would you build a house without a foundation?
 You can’t.
 A company cannot engage in meaningful and impactful marketing without a brand developed.
 Otherwise, they are pissing their money away.
 Being preyed upon by shitty salesmen, agencies and studios who only care about padding their own wallets.
 I couldn’t let this happen to the companies I worked with.
 They were special.
 They had amazing stories and an amazing brand.
-My responsibility as a designer, brand builder and business owner is to make sure they are in a much better place after I have worked with them.
+My responsibility as a branding expert and business owner is to make sure they are in a much better place after I have worked with them.
 Not a worse place.

 A decision was made

 That is when I decided that I will no longer do one-off projects for new clients.
 No matter how lucrative it may be.
 If they come to me asking for a website, I will recommend that we start at the beginning – their brand.
 If they don’t like it, I will refer them to someone else.